rainbow-ic/sunbeam/README.md

 ```

-This README provides an overview of the Sunbeam SDK, including installation instructions, usage examples, and information on contributing and licensing.
+This README provides an overview of the including installation instructions, usage examples, and information on contributing and licensing.
 ```